CraftoryStudios/Website/README.md

 **Pages** - This contains the generated website based on the *Main* branch using Sitegen.
 This branch isn't editable and will only be pushed to on a successful build of the *Main* branch.

+## Getting Started
+Most edits of the wiki can be done through editing the markdown files.
+Inside sourcecode/projectname you can find the wiki folder, this contains the files for each page of a wiki.

+Each page must have a .md file which contains the contents of a page.
+To edit a page, it's as simple as editing this markdown page.
+Adding a new page requires more steps, please see the dropdown bellow for steps.

+The markdown of a page can have special formatting inserted to include links to other pages, for example inserting [[page-name]] where the page name is exactly the same as the file name of that page, minus the file extension.
+On top of that you can insert [[@page-name]] which instead of a link will insert the contents of that page.

+Each page can also have an optional .json file with the same name as the page.
+This contains a link to the icon used for the page, hover over or anything else.
+It also has a list of tags that are shown on tag, currently this is only a tag of the version.

+After make edits to a markdown or json file for a page, create a pull request into the main branch.
+Once this is merged the website will be updated.

 Open the dropdowns bellow to find guides:

 <details>